Luzzasco Luzzaschi: Luzzaschi's influence on other composers

-Luzzasco Luzzaschi had a profound impact on several composers of his time and beyond, particularly through his expressive madrigal style and innovative keyboard techiniques.
+Luzzasco Luzzaschi had a profound impact on several composers of his time and beyond, particularly through his expressive madrigal style and innovative keyboard techniques.
 Three Italians, Giovanni Gabrieli, Marenzio, and Monteverdi, may be seen as strongly affecting his style.
 Carlo Gesualdo's madrigals reflect Luzzaschi's hallmark features: expressive chromaticism, intricate dissonance, and emotionally charged vocal writing.
 Claudo Monteverdi was also influenced by Luzzaschi, particularly in his early madrigals.